 Destinations like Egypt's northern Red Sea, Thailand's Similan Islands, and Australia's Great Barrier Reef are ideal for beginners.
 You'll find calm currents, excellent visibility, and plenty of short itineraries to choose from.
 These legendary destinations are also ideal for non-divers.

-Some liveaboard itineraries cater especially to non-divers, visiting the best snorkelling sites each day.
-Others are suitable for mixed groups, with dedicated snorkel and dive guides.
-If you have non-divers in your travel group, you should also choose a boat with onboard extras that might appeal, including watersports, reliable internet, and wellness offerings or spa.
+Certain itineraries can be found that cater especially to non-divers, visiting the best snorkelling sites each day.
+Other liveaboard trips are suitable for mixed groups, with dedicated snorkel and dive guides.
+If you have non-divers in your travel group, you should also choose a boat with onboard extras that might appeal, including watersports, reliable internet, and wellness offerings or spa services.

-Because non-divers will be spending more time onboard, it's essential to choose a liveaboard with plenty of space for, along with a stable design for smooth sailing.
+Because non-divers will be spending more time on board, it's essential to choose a liveaboard with plenty of space, along with a stable design for smooth sailing.

 More luxurious boats might have a single cabin with just one bunk explicitly designed for solo guests.
 Or if you want a cabin to yourself, you can pay a "single supplement" - make sure you check the vessel's rates and policies before booking.